-Did you know there’s a whole world of online consignment shops as well?
+Did you know there’s a whole world of second hand online stores, too?
 Yeah, it changed my world, too.

 Check out these online shops:

 I have to mention garage and estate sales again.
-I’ve seen items like beautiful faux fur coats, high-end gowns, and brand new snowboarding jackets at garage sales.
+I’ve seen items like beautiful faux fur coats, high-end gowns, and brand new snowboarding jackets at garage sales for ridiculously affordable prices.